arturhaikou/spec-workflow/README.md

 After generating the requirement and design documentation, break down each functional requirement (FR) into small, executable tasks using the decomposition prompt.
 This step ensures that implementation work is actionable, traceable, and easy to delegate.

-- **Using Team Lead Agent (Preview Features):** Set `team-lead` agent and request decomposition of your feature into tasks.
+- **Using Team Lead Agent:** Set `team-lead` agent and request decomposition of your feature into tasks.
 The agent will break down the requirements and generate a task checklist.

-- **Using Team Lead Chat Mode:** Reference `chatmodes/team-lead.chatmode.md` for decomposition guidance.

 - **Alternative - Direct Prompts:**
    - **VS Code:** `/decomposition {feature} and {fr id}`